 (Used and useful to the intended audiences for 4a.
 Accountability and Transparency; 4b.
 Improvement; and 4c.
 Benefits outweigh evidence of unintended consequences)

-- The measure is currently used in the Pennsylvania Health Care Quality Alliance, the Commission on Cancer's accreditation program and National Cancer Data Base, and the Quality Oncology Practice Initiative (QOPI®). - The developer provided improvement results showing increases in the overall facility level compliance rates.
+The measure is currently used in the Pennsylvania Health Care Quality Alliance, the Commission on Cancer's accreditation program and National Cancer Data Base, and the Quality Oncology Practice Initiative (QOPI®).